agco/agco-json-api-profiles/public/search-profile.md

 ## Features Interop

-The aggregation features may be combined with primary or [linked resource filters](#linked-resource-filters).
+The aggregation features may be combined with simple or linked resource Filtering
 ```
-/dealers?current_contracts.brand.code=MF&aggregations=...
+/dealers/search?current_contracts.brand.code=MF&aggregations=...
 ```
 [inclusion](http://jsonapi.org/format/#fetching-includes) and  [sparse fieldsets](http://jsonapi.org/format/#fetching-sparse-fieldsets) can be applied as well on top of the top_hits aggregation.